 Risk assessments are a new legal duty for most services regulated under the Online Safety Act.

-We’re currently consulting on our draft guidance for illegal content risk assessments.
-This page explains what online services will need to under our draft guidance.
+We have recently published our Risk Assessment Guidance and Risk Profiles (PDF, 852.72 KB).
+This page explains what online services will need to do under our guidance.

-Most services will need to do an online safety risk assessment in future
+Services will need to complete an illegal content risk assessment

 What you can do now